SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/enhance-sample-data.md

 Includes realistic values for fields such as email, phone numbers, and messages.
 Uses meaningful incident titles and messages that reflect real-world support cases.
 Covers various urgency levels and statuses.
 For codelists entities like Status and Urgency follow the example as: code - N, criticality - 1, descr - New.
-Do not generate name.The data should be structured in CSV format, maintaining consistency with SAP CAP standards.
+Do not generate name column.The data should be structured in CSV format, maintaining consistency with SAP CAP standards.
 ```

 3. Choose the **Send** icon.